Karl Zinsman Jr.

 Karl Zinsman Jr. is a Hawaiian/ Reggae multi-instrumentalist (primarily guitar), singer-songwriter, music producer, graphic designer and manager.
-He is an artist/ producer and founder of the Hawai'i based musical groups "Three Plus", "Hi-Town" and "The Brown Boys".
+He is an artist/ producer and founder of the Hawaiʻi-based musical groups "Three Plus", "Hi-Town" and "The Brown Boys".
 Currently the owner of CK Music Co.
-LLC based out of Hawai'i Island.
+LLC based out of Hawaiʻi Island.

 Three Plus

 2003 Na Hoku Hanohano Award "3+4U" Reggae Album of The Year Winner.